Special needs and inclusion education (teacher training subject)

 Phone: +49 561 804-2039

-Individual appointments are also possible.
-Please contact me by e-mail to arrange an individual appointment.
-Please indicate in this e-mail which format (by telephone, in person or digitally via Zoom) you prefer for the consultation and briefly describe your request.
+Individual appointments are also available.
+Please contact me by email to schedule an individual appointment.
+In your email, please indicate which format (by phone, in person, or online via Zoom) you prefer for the consultation and briefly describe your concern.

 Ute Reef